yeya24/jaeger-tsdb/README.md

 Jaeger-tsdb is a Jaeger storage plugin based on the grpc-plugin mechanism.
 It stores Jaeger's data using badger and Promemtheus TSDB (actually modified version).

 This project is for fun and practise.
-Please don't use it because the high cardinality data model is not suitable for Prometheus TSDB.
+Please don't use it in production :).
+Because the high cardinality data model is not suitable for Prometheus TSDB.

+The storage also cannot support span duration query because the limition of the Prometheus TSDB.

 ## How to use